-The Intel VTune performance analyzer does remote sampling experiments.
+The Intel® VTuneTM Performance Analyzer (now called Intel® VTuneTM Amplifier XE) does remote sampling experiments.
 The VTune data collector runs on the Linux system and an accompanying GUI runs on an IA-32 Windows machine, which is used for analyzing the results.
 VTune allows you to perform interactive experiments while connected to the host through its GUI.
 PTU (Performance Tuning Utility) is another tool which requires theIntel VTune license.